Loading...

 The answer is B.

-The only correct statement about the mode is David's modal score is three compared to Laura's modal score of two.
+The only correct statement about the mode is that David's modal score is three compared to Laura's modal score of two.

 By considering each dot on each dot plot as a data point, calculate the mean for each football player and then select the correct statement about the mean.